Lumi-supercomputer/LUMI-SoftwareStack/docs/directory_structure.md

       * ``easybuild/CrayEnv``: Directory for the EasyBuild-generated modules for the CrayEnv software stack.

+      * ``easybuild/system``: Directory for the EasyBuild-generated modules outside any software stack

       * ``spack/LUMI/yy.mm/partition/part/<archstring>``: Similar as the above, but for Spack-installed software.

       * ``manual/LUMI/yy.mm/partition/part``: Similar as the above, but for manually installed